econ-RUBICS/RUBICS/README.md

 # RUBICS
 RUBICS (RUB/CS): Random Uncertainty Benefit / Cost Simulator is an open source program to undertake Monte Carlo and Distributional Benefit-Cost Analysis, enabling easy peer review of inputs and results.

+RUBICSv0.2.0 Changelog
+1. New feature allowing parameters to be defined and used as inputs in price and quantity equations.

+2. New feature allowing the user to specify a custom PDF from an array of x and y points using linear interpolation.

+3. Changed the way percentiles are displayed for the result readouts to calculate a 'point median percentile' rather than use actual percentiles to minimise the risk that extreme line values are displayed.

+4. Fixed a calculation error in the discount rate formula.

+5. Fixed a bug in the calculation of the total number of periods exlcuding the last period.

+6. Fixed a bug in the report generation that threw an alert when no distribution analysis table is found.

+7. Fixed a bug that made the exporting data to CSV fail when there is no event model.

+8. Ensured that when new quantity scenario lines are added all values and distribution analysis lists are available.

+9. New feature enabling random price/quantity factors to be generated in each period.

+10. Changed layout of reference price section to be more compact.

+11. Fixed an issue where calculating result tables returned SettingWithCopy warnings due to ambiguous dataframes.
+In this instance, setting values based on a copy of the original is the expected behaviour.

+12. Fixed a bug that caused the old Monte Carlo settings to fail to load into the dialogue box when updating.

+13. Made it so that the main window updates properly to display the PDF settings on load.

+14. Fixed bug with the calculation of random variables with the Tirangualr and PERT distributions.

 RUBICSv0.1.1 Changelog

 1. Fixed a bug that caused simple weights to be returned as strings instead of floats.